mavaje/content/files/en-us/web/api/dommatrixreadonly/index.md

 - {{domxref("DOMMatrixReadOnly.flipY()")}}
   - : Returns a new {{domxref("DOMMatrix")}} created by flipping the source matrix around its Y-axis.
 This is equivalent to multiplying the matrix by `DOMMatrix(1, 0, 0, -1, 0, 0)`.
 The original matrix is not modified.
 - {{domxref("DOMMatrixReadOnly.inverse()")}}
   - : Returns a new {{domxref("DOMMatrix")}} created by inverting the source matrix.
-The original matrix is not altered.
+The original matrix is not modified.
 - {{domxref("DOMMatrixReadOnly.multiply()")}}
   - : Returns a new {{domxref("DOMMatrix")}} created by computing the dot product of the source matrix and the specified matrix.
-The original matrix is not
+The original matrix is not modified.
 - {{domxref("DOMMatrixReadOnly.rotateAxisAngle()")}}
   - : Returns a new {{domxref("DOMMatrix")}} created by rotating the source matrix by the given angle around the specified vector.
 The original matrix is not modified.
 - {{domxref("DOMMatrixReadOnly.rotate()")}}
   - : Returns a new {{domxref("DOMMatrix")}} created by rotating the source matrix around each of its axes by the specified number of degrees.
-The original matrix is not altered.
+The original matrix is not modified.
 - {{domxref("DOMMatrixReadOnly.rotateFromVector()")}}
   - : Returns a new {{domxref("DOMMatrix")}} created by rotating the source matrix by the angle between the specified vector and `(1, 0)`.
 The original matrix is not modified.
 - {{domxref("DOMMatrixReadOnly.scale()")}}